tylerelias/garmin-connect-workout/README.md

 # Garmin Plan Uploader

-A Python CLI tool to upload CSV training plans to Garmin Connect.
+A Python tool to upload CSV training plans to Garmin Connect.
 This tool parses training plans in a human-readable CSV format and uploads them as structured workouts to your Garmin Connect calendar.

+**Available as both a command-line (CLI) tool and a desktop GUI application.**

 ## Features